 and the homology of this space splits over the set of planted forests.
 I have also worked in the past on cohomology theories of algebras over an operad, in particular I have described the Hodge decomposition in this context.
 Current research directions include:

 - Computing the homology/homotopy type of the space of Euclidean circles embedded in 3-space.
-I conjecture that the homology splits over planted forests.

 - Computing relations between Morita cycles in the homology of outer automorphism group of the free groups.